CenterForOpenScience/experimenter/docs/source/frames.md

 which is comprised of:
 - name (optional): A human readable name for this 'frame'
-- description (optional): A human readable descripion for this 'frame'
+- description (optional): A human readable description for this 'frame'
 - parameters: JSON Schema defining what parameters this 'frame' accepts
 - data: JSON Schema defining what data this 'frame' outputs